raquelredo/Projects/README.md

 This project has been done in the context of [Udacity](https://www.udacity.com/)'s Deep Learning Nano degree.
 It is my first Neural Network and for that the challenges were multiple.
 This data set consists on information about a business bike rental.
 I need to build a NN to predict daily bike rental ridership.

+The dataset is from UCI repository and can be downloaded [here](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset)

 -   Features: 17
 -   Observations: 17,380
 -   Tuples: 295,460